 Contact our criminal Drug Appeal Lawyers to review your case at 1-888-233-8895 for a free consultation.

 Have you been convicted of a drug-related crime: distribution, trafficking, conspiracy?
 Unfortunately, even drug conspiracy (in which a crime has technically not been committed) is treated in most courts of law just the same as drug trafficking.
 Return to our page about federal criminal defense appeals.

-Though laws surrounding the use of cannabis and medical marijuana may be more lax now than they have been in recent decades, drug-related charges are still a big deal.
+Though laws surrounding the use of cannabis and medical marijuana may be more Tax now than they have been in recent decades, drug-related charges are still a big deal.

-Our years of experience makes us the choice for conspiracy appeals for conspiracy conviction.
+Our years of experience make us the choice for conspiracy appeals for the conspiracy conviction.
 Our conspiracy appeal lawyers have been involved in hundreds of cases some of which have been highly publicized.
 Our legal team is devoted to thorough legal research so as to give the best advice to our clients and preparation of the writs and briefs.
-Our success in the practice of law can be credited to our lawyers’ skills in oral arguments at the supreme, federal and state courts.
+Our success in the practice of law can be credited to Brownstone law lawyers’ skills in oral arguments at the supreme, federal and state courts.